DIPlib/diplib/doc/release_procedure/DIPlib_release.md

 When making a release, rename this file to `./changelogs/diplib_<version_number>.md`, and create a new, clear `diplib_next.md` file from `template.md`.

-Change the "title" line at the top of the file to include the version number.
+Change the "title" line at the top of the file to include the version number, and the "date" line to the current date (should match the date for the commit tagged in step #4).
 Remove subsections without anything in them, and write "None" in empty sections.
 Please look at any of the older files for an example of what it should look like.
 It's nice to have these files be consistent.